marekplaza/ansible_journey/README.md

  #### Demo Lab Network

- To begint, please prepare at least two network devices.
-These could be set up using [https://containerlab.dev/](https://containerlab.dev/).
-Follow therse steps:
+ To begin, please prepare at least two network devices.
+These could be set up using [https://containerlab.dev/](https://containerlab.dev/) tool.
+ Guide how to set up certain DEMO enviroment, you will find in `containerlab_DEMO`` folder: [contaiberlab_DEMO](contaiberlab_DEMO)

+ Follow these steps:
   - Name the devices SWITCH-1 and SWITCH-2.
   - Adopt your `inventory.yml` file by changing the IP addresses, as well as username and password acourdingly, My starting configuration is as follows: